Skip to main content

 1. Someone Who Just Moved

 Maybe you know of a friend or neighbor who recently moved to your area and is trying to figure out what to do with the boxes after moving.
-If they purchased their boxes from a moving company, you’ll get standard sizes intended specifically for packing up a home.
+If they purchased their boxes from a moving company, you will receive standard sizes intended specifically for packing up a home.
 Spare them the trouble of a trip to the recycling center by hauling their boxes away for your own use.

 2. Your Workplace